carlospzlz/zero-programs/README.md

 The cross-compilation and deploy workflow is the same as exposed in the previous example.

-It implements a basic shell that allows to send commands to robot.
-You can ssh to your RPI Zero v2 and launch shell, then request commands.
+It implements a basic shell that allows to send commands to the robot.
+You can ssh to your RPI Zero v2 and launch the interactive shell, then request commands.

 ```
 ./interactive-bot